Bituminous coal: Properties

 Bituminous coal is dark brown to black, hard, but friable.
 It is commonly composed of thin bands of alternating bright and dull material.
 Though bituminous coal varies in its chemical composition, a typical composition is about 84.4% carbon, 5.4% hydrogen, 6.7% oxygen, 1.7% nitrogen, and 1.8% sulfur, on a weight basis.
 Its bank density (the density of a coal seam prior to breaking up during mining) is about 1346 kg/m3 (84 lb/ft3) while the bulk density of extracted coal is up to 833 kg/m3 (52 lb/ft3).
 Bituminous coal characteristically burns with a smoky flame and softens and swells during combustion.
 It gets its name from this tendency to form a softened, sticky mass when heated, which reflects the presence of bitumen (mineral tar) in the coal.

 Though almost all agglomerating coal is of bituminous rank, some bituminous coal is not agglomerating.
 Non-agglomerating bituminous coal includes cannel coal and boghead coal.
 These are nonbanded and nonreflective, and break with a conchoidal fracture.
-Both are saprolitic, in contrast with most bituminous coal, which is humic (composed of decayed woody tissue of plants).
+Both are sapropelic, in contrast with most bituminous coal, which is humic (composed of decayed woody tissue of plants).
 Cannel coal is composed mostly of plant spores, while boghead coal is composed mostly of nonspore algal remains.